Quickstart

 2. Install the Isaacus API client

-Now that your account is set up, install the Isaacus API client using pip
+Now that your account is set up, install our Python or server-side JavaScript/TypeScript API client (or check out our API reference if you’re not using either of those languages).

 3. Classify a document